shaikrasheed99/springboot-twitter/README.md

 }
 ```

-### If we try to provide empty Tweet’s description in the request body
+### Tweets - If we try to provide empty Tweet’s description in the request body

 * Request
 ```